2021-Dev-07/dagger2structure/README.md

 Behind the screen :

-When we call androiddInjector(this), dagger will find activitInjector from the application class and find the respective subcomponent  provider to initialize instances.
+When we call androiddInjector(this), dagger will find activityInjector from the application class and find the respective subcomponent  provider to initialize instances.
 Once provider received, dagger inject “this” into the component and initialize @inject annotated instances.
 Same way fragment works.
 Please look into the boilerplate code and find the implementation in detail.

 This is a document intended to share some basic idea about dagger2- and dagger-android injections.